Insurance renewal

 What is a home insurance renewal?

-Like most Insurance renewals, a home insurance renewal is when you decide if you want to continue your homeowners insurance for another term.
+Like most Insurance renewals, a home insurance renewal is when your insurer offers to renew your homeowners insurance for another term.
 Most home insurance policy terms are a year, so your insurance renewal date is one year after your effective date.
-However, your provider needs to notify you that your renewal is coming up by sending you an insurance renewal letter.
+However, your provider needs to notify you that your renewal is coming up by sending you an insurance renewal notice 30 to 60 days beforehand.

-In a lot of situations, insurance renewals happen automatically.
-That’s certainly true of most home insurance renewals.
-But even if your insurance company renews automatically, it’s usually legally required to notify you beforehand.
-The laws governing this practice vary by state, but most policyholders get a renewal letter a month or so prior to their policy’s expiration date.
+However, most states legally require insurance companies is to notify policyholders that their policies are up for renewal.
+The laws governing this practice vary by state, but most policyholders get a renewal notice a month or so prior to their policy’s expiration date.

-An insurance renewal letter typically includes information about your:
+An insurance renewal notice typically includes information about your:

 For example, your dwelling coverage may change if construction costs go up in your area because that makes it more expensive to rebuild after a catastrophic event.
 That increase may also impact your premium.

-Once you receive a home insurance renewal letter, you can either accept your insurance company’s offer or shop around for a new policy.
-Doing nothing generally means you accept the offer and your insurance company renews your coverage.
+Once you receive a home insurance renewal notice, you can either accept your insurance company's offer or shop around for a new policy.
+Doing nothing and continuing to pay your premium generally means you accept the offer and your insurance company renews your coverage.
 But if you decide not to renew, then you need to contact your insurer.
 Some may need your cancellation notice in writing.

-One reason you get your insurance renewal letter a month before your expiration date is so you have time to dig into the new policy.
+One reason you get your insurance renewal notice at least one month before your expiration date is so you have time to dig into the new policy.
 You’ll want to look for:

 • Changes to your premium.
 Your rate may go up or down depending on events that occur during the life of your previous policy.
 Some you don’t have much control over, like inflation or or an increased exposure to risk.
-But the claims you file can also impact your costs.
+But some types of claims can also impact your costs.

 • Coverage adjustments.
 Your dwelling coverage may adjust with construction costs, but that’s not the only way your coverage might change.
 Your insurer might add exclusions in some cases.
 And remember that personal property, loss of use, and other structures limits are percentages of Coverage A, so modifying your dwelling coverage affects the others.